thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 27 March 2023
+### Daily Rundown on Tuesday, 28 March 2023

-- The average temperature today is 7.84˚C;
+- The average temperature today is 8.3˚C;
-- With highs of 7.96˚C and lows of 2.77˚C.
+- With highs of 9.89˚C and lows of 3.91˚C.
-- You can expect broken clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->